Percy Montgomery: Retirement

 Percy Montgomery announced his retirement from international test rugby on 30 August 2008, after the Springboks beat Australia 53–8 in their last game of the 2008 Tri-Nations.
 In May 2009, he rejoined the Boks, but this time in a coaching role as the team's kicking consultant in the run-up to the British & Irish Lions' tour of South Africa.
 Shortly after his appointment was announced, he confirmed his retirement as a player, indicating that he had planned to end his playing career at the end of the 2009 Super 14 season.

-Post-retirement life
+Personal life

+Percy has two children, from his first marriage to ex-wife Tasmin.
+He is now dating his long-term partner, Doris van Niekerk.

-Montgomery became involved in the tourism industry and supports various charities.
-In 2021, Montgomery and his long-time partner, Doris van Niekerk founded the successful alcohol brand El Centurion 102.
+In 2021, Montgomery and Doris founded the successful tequila brand El Centurion 102.